clemsos/writings/_quora/2018-08-28-What-is-the-relationship-like-between-China-and-France.md

 source: quora
 language: en
 title: |
-    Clément Renaud\'s answer to What is the relationship like between China and France? - Quora
+    What is the relationship like between China and France? - Quora
 ---